NikolaJov96/Intelligent-systems-workshop/README.md

 - 08: Minimax
 - 09: K-means
 - 10: KNN

+Task solution implementations can be found on the [solutions](https://github.com/NikolaJov96/Intelligent-systems-workshop/tree/solutions) branch.

 Needed libraries are listed in `requirements.txt` and can be installed on Linux by running: